-Note: Electrical power will be ON when doing in place cleaning.
+Electrical power will be ON when doing in place cleaning.

-ICE MAKING SYSTEM: In place cleaning
+ICEMAKING SYSTEM: In place cleaning

 - 1. Check and clean any water treatment devices, if any are installed. - 2.
-Remove screws and the front and top panels. - 3.
+Remove screws and remove the upper front panel. - 3.
 Move the ON-OFF switch to OFF. - 4.
-Remove all the ice from the storage bin. - 5.
+Remove the cover to the ice storage bin, and remove the ice. - 5.
 Remove the cover to the water reservoir and block the float up. - 6.
 Drain the water reservoir and freezer assembly using the drain tube attached to the freezer water inlet.
 Return the drain tube to its normal upright position and replace the end cap. - 7.
 Prepare the cleaning solution: Mix eight ounces of Scotsman Ice Machine Cleaner with three quarts of hot water.
 The water should be between 90-115 degrees F.

 Scotsman Ice Machine Cleaner contains acids.

 These compounds may cause burns.
 If swallowed, DO NOT induce vomiting.
 Give large amounts of water or milk.
 Call Physician immediately.
 In case of external contact, flush with water.
+Keep out of the reach of children.